-Generally speaking, I grow most all of my succulents in a mixture of pumice, calcined clay particles, and granite grit with the exception of lithops which are actually grown in pure pumice.
-(I get all of my pumice from General Pumice Products without exception!)
+Generally speaking, I grow most all of my mesembs in a mixture of 25% Black Gold Cactus Mix and 75% pumice (I generally use 3/16″ size).
+I get all of my pumice from General Pumice Products without exception!

 How to Care for Your Split Rock Succulent:

 This little guy is a Pleiospilos nelii aka “Split Rock” or “Living Stone”.
 This particular species can be found in beautiful shades of green and purple and both are native to South Africa.
 They grow in arid desert-like regions that get very little rainfall (like 6″ TOTAL per year!).
 They love sun so make sure they are in a south facing window (or grow lights like I have to do) and when summer rolls around, let them get plenty of filtered light outdoors (protect from excess rain).